-It is recommended that those California residents eligible for the California College Promise Grant also complete the Free Application for Federal Student Aid (FAFSA), or the California Dream Act Application (for AB540 students only) in order to receive maximum financial aid eligibility.
-Beginning Fall 2016, CCPG recipients must have a 2.0 GPA and complete more than 50% of their coursework in order to retain eligibility to receive the grant.
-Students failing to meet academic progress standards by having two (2) or more semesters of academic Probation / Dismissal will lose the CCPG eligibility and should submit an an Appeal for the Loss of CA Promise Grant with the Admissions and Records Office for each of the following semesters until the fee waiver automatically roll over for future semesters as long as the student submits a FAFSA / CA Dream App / CCPG app each academic year.
+Beginning Fall 2016, CCPG recipients must have at least a 2.0 GPA and complete more than 50% of their coursework in order to retain eligibility for the grant.
+Students failing to meet academic progress standards by having two (2) or more semesters of academic Probation / Dismissal will lose the CCPG eligibility and should submit an Appeal for the Loss of CA Promise Grant with the Admissions and Records Office for each of the following semesters until the fee waiver automatically roll over for future semesters as long as the student submits a FAFSA / CA Dream App / CCPG app each academic year.
 For more information, visit the Probation & Dismissal webpage.

 California College Promise Grant Fee Waiver Program Types

 Below are the different types of California College Promise Grant Fee Waiver at California Community Colleges:

 California College Promise Grant Type A — For students receiving various forms of government assistance such as TANF/CalWorks, SSI/SSP or General Assistance (not Food Stamps).
 Students applying for the California College Promise Grant Type A will have to submit the online CCPG application and submit an Agency Certification of Untaxed Income form located in the Financial Aid Office.

 California College Promise Grant Fee Waiver B — For students meeting specific income requirements.

 California College Promise Grant Fee Waiver C — For students who have demonstrated financial need of at least $1,104 per the FAFSA (or CA Dream Act Application for AB 540 eligible students).